-Murray Hill stretches roughly from about 30th to 40th streets between 5th and 3rd avenues and is a mix of high-rises, restaurants, and bars filled mostly with a postcollege crowd.
-The small but solid enclave of Little India (also known as Curry Hill), primarily around Lexington and 28th Street, is a good area to sample authentic cuisine and shop for traditional clothing and other goods in a handful of boutiques.
-Farther north a
+Murray Hill stretches roughly from 30th to 40th Street between 5th and 3rd avenues and is a mix of high-rises, restaurants, and bars filled mostly with a postcollege crowd.
+The small but solid enclave of Little India (also known as "Curry Hill"), primarily around Lexington and 28th Street, is a good area to sample authentic cuisine and shop for traditional clothing and other goods in a handful of boutiques.
+Farther north, a

 few side streets are tree-lined and townhouse-filled with some high-profile haunts, including the Morgan Library and Museum with its vast book stacks and rare manuscripts.
-But perhaps the biggest reason to visit this neighborhood is to see New York's biggest icon, the Empire State Building.
+Probably the biggest reason to visit this neighborhood is to see New York's biggest icon, the Empire State Building.